svalouch/python-simplezfs/docs/guide.rst

    >>> zfs.get_property('tank/system/root', 'do_backup', metdata=True)
    Property(key='do_backup', value='true', source='local', namespace='com.company')

-If you don't specify a namespace when calling :func:`~zfs.zfs.get_zfs` or if you want to use a different namespace for one call, specify the desired namespace in ``overwrite_metadata_namespace`` like so:
+If you don't specify a namespace when calling :func:`~simplezfs.zfs.get_zfs` or if you want to use a different namespace for one call, specify the desired namespace in ``overwrite_metadata_namespace`` like so:

 .. code-block:: pycon